Hierve el Agua, Oaxaca, Mexico: What to pack, what to wear, and when to go [2024]

 January

-If you visit Hierve el Agua during January, you are likely to find that it is constantly hot and very dry with almost no rain.
-Temperatures tend to hover around the high 80s F (low 30s C) during the day, while at night they can dip into the low 50s F (low 10s C).
+If you are traveling to Hierve el Agua in January, you will notice that it can be very hot and very dry with almost no rain.
+Daytime temperatures are in the high 80s F (low 30s C).

 What to wear/what to pack: